 It opened to the public in 2013 and its glass pyramid structure contains 72 habitable floors including:

-- Shangri-La Hotel Reception on the Ground Floor
+- Shangri-La Hotel Reception on the Ground Floor (yep – would love to afford to stay there!)

 - Retail shop and Observation Deck entrance on floors 1 and 2